 When sharing facts and figures, make sure they come from a reliable source, which is science-based and objective.
-Beware of greenwashing

 (presenting a company or product as environmentally friendly when they actually aren't).
 Double-check what the company is really doing to reduce their carbon footprint and deliver on their climate promises.